andrewkshim/react-animatronics/README.md

 ## Quick Intro

-React-animatronics aims to expose a simple API that allows you to declare complex animations involving multiple React components.
+React-animatronics exposes a simple API that allows you to declare complex animations involving multiple React components.

 If you learn by looking at code first, here's an example demonstrating some of what react-animatronics can do: